Welcome!

 DEC/AEC at ASC

-Stay tuned for information regarding DEC/AEC events at ASC 2023 in Philadelphia, Pennsylvania!
+Stay tuned for information regarding DEC/AEC events at ASC 2024 in San Francisco, California!

 The Journal of Experimental Criminology (JEC) is the official journal of the DEC.
 JEC publishes original experimental and quasi-experimental research that advances theories of crime and criminology.
 JEC also publishes systematic reviews that meet the standards of the Campbell or Cochrane Collaborations.
 The Editor is currently Wesley Jennings.